 General Information

-Figure 1 shows a pedestrian truss bridge over a weir.
+Figure 1 shows a pedestrian truss bridge.

 Pedestrian truss bridge.